How To Butterfly Project For Children. Saving The Monarchs.

 The top photo

 The top photo is the jar I used, but any kind will do.
-This has how the first caterpillar turned into a cocoon.
+You can use a jar with a lid just make sure to put holes in the lid for air.

 The photos below show how the second caterpillar crawled up beside the first caterpillar and turned into a cocoon.
 It also shows the first butterfly hatched and the bottom photos show the second butterfly hatched.
 The white stuff at the very bottom photo is the casings from the cocoon once the butterflies came out.